What an Auditor Should Know about Cloud Computing Part 1

 In our next post, we shall discuss the foundations of cloud governance, in particular cloud security policy, cloud security assessment and cloud contracts.

-Learn more about cloud auditing by watching this webinar hosted by the author of this blog series, Moshe Ferber.
+Learn more about cloud auditing by attending the CCAK Virtual Instructor-Led Training, taught by the author of this blog series, Moshe Ferber.

 Moshe Ferber is a recognized industry expert and popular public speaker, with over 20 years of experience at various positions ranging from the largest enterprises to innovative startups.
 Currently Ferber focuses on cloud security as a certified instructor for the CCAK, CCSK & CCSP certifications and participates in various initiatives promoting responsible cloud adoption.